Biodiversity-Forecasting-Institute/biofi.github.io/_pages/members.md

 Amy’s research focuses on the integration of remote sensing, GIScience, and landscape ecology to study global environmental change.
 Specifically, she investigates how advances in GIS and remote sensing classification science can be used to overcome the challenges that result when using remote sensing or aggregated GIS data to study ground-based phenomena at different spatial scales.

+### Lee Hannah
+*Conservation International*

 ### Kang He

+### Cesar Hinojo Hinojo
+*Postdoctoral researcher, Department of Ecology and Evolutionary Biology, The University of Arizona*

+Cesar is a plant ecophysiologist focusing on integrating physiological processes, plant traits and remote sensing to improve our understanding and assessment of ecosystem function across space and time.

 ### Brian S. Maitner
 *Postdoctoral Scholar, Speculative Macroecology Group, University of Connecticut*

 <img src="https://github.com/Biodiversity-Forecasting-Institute/biofi.github.io/blob/master/assets/images/Maitner_1.jpg?raw=true" alt="Brian" width=200 />

 Brian is broadly interested in the forces that generate and maintain biodiversity across different groups of organisms.

+### Nirav Merchant

 ### Cory Merow
 *University of Connecticut*